PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Related Work

-\andreas{Can add reference to type recovery work, like Python Probabilistic Type Inference.
-Improvements here will improve PickleBall.} \para{Querying Code-graphs for Software Security} Graph representations are well-established for general program analysis tasks.
+\para{Querying Code-graphs for Software Security} Graph representations are well-established for general program analysis tasks.
 For security specific tasks, Joern~\cite{yamaguchi2014joern} introduced the Code Property Graph (CPG), a data structure that combines classic program analysis concepts into a representation that is easy queried to identify vulnerabilities.
 Follow on work ODGEN~\cite{odgen} extended Joern's CPGs into an Object Dependence Graph (ODG), capturing interactions from the object's point of view to detect vulnerabilities in \NJS packages.
 RogueOne~\cite{sofaer_rogueone_2024} further evolved ODGs to form a data-flow relationship graph, fully capturing data-flows among objects.
 QL~\cite{moor:2007:QL} and Datalog~\cite{schafer:2010:typeinferencedatalog} based approaches inspired the CodeQL~\cite{codeQLforsecurity} query platform, which is used for vulnerability variant analysis tasks. \tool's implementation uses these code querying features and extends them to improve the accuracy of the program types recovered.
 Improvements to these program representations can lead to improved accuracy of \tool's policies.